p0l4ris06/Obsidian-Vault/Personal/Personality types/ISTJ.md

 - Can be know-it-alls
 - Tendency to be extremely judgemental
 - Can be cheap/stingy
-- Not naturally in tune with others emotions
+- Not naturally in tune with others feelings
--
+- Tend not to give themselves enough credit for their achievements
+- Can seem overly rigid to others

 ### Jungian function stack
 - Dominant function: [[Introverted sensing]]